-I have a wide range of teaching experience, both privately and in schools across Birmingham.
-I have been teaching privately for many years, as well as previously working as a violin and orchestral tutor for the Birmingham Music Service.
-From 2022-23, I was an instrumental ambassador for the Nicola Benedetti Foundation.
+I’ve taught privately and in schools across Birmingham, and I previously worked as a violin and orchestral tutor for the Birmingham Music Service.
+I was also an Instrumental Ambassador for the Nicola Benedetti Foundation (2022–23).

 Beginners